-Maze is a surgical procedure for the heart.
-Incisions are made through the electrical system of the upper chambers of the heart.
+Maze is a type of heart surgery.
+It is done through the upper chambers of the heart.
 The chambers are called the atria.

 Reasons for Procedure

 Maze is done to treat atrial fibrillation.
 Fibrillation is abnormal beating of the heart muscle.

 Maze is used to treat severe cases that were not helped by medicine and other procedures.

 Problems are rare, but all procedures have some risk.
 The doctor will go over problems that could happen, such as:

 - Problems from anesthesia such as wheezing or sore throat

 - The need for a lasting pacemaker

 Things that may raise the risk of problems are:

 What to Expect